mizbit/robot-gamepad/README.md

-# BeStyled Gamepad
+# Robot Gamepad

-A HTML5 gamepad component for React with responsive preview.
+A motor controller using a graphical gamepad component for React.

-The buttons light up as they are pressed, and can be picked up in the Mobx/Redux store.
+The buttons light up as they are pressed.

 Supports any HTML connected gamepad with standard mappings.